rognan/dotfiles/README.md

-dotfiles in use on OS X and Ubuntu
+dotfiles in use on OS X

 ```./sync.sh --force``` will write dotfiles to ~/